jtmitchelliv/chili/README.md

 ### Instructions
 1. Brown the meat in cast iron skillet.
 Move to stock pot.
 2. Brown onions.
-3. Deglaze with beer, and reduce a bit.
+3. Deglaze with beer, reduce a bit.
 Add to pot.
 4. Add tomatoes, peppers, chocolate, agave nectar, garlic, and spice mix.
 5. Simmer for a bit.
 6. Add beans and mangoes.
 Simmer for another bit and then taste.

 ### Notes for next time
+- Experiment with chiles.
+Everthing else was perfect.